Skip to main content

 Case

-caye caulker is a small coral island located 15 miles o the northeastern coast of belize. boundaries are drawn based on natural barriers such as the barrier reef, that lies to the east of the caribbean sea. the set of individuals who have rights to withdraw from this resource were well-dened at the time of the study. when the case was documented, the appropriators were attempting to exercise de facto closed access to the lobster fishery. the resource appropriated from caye caulker is lobster....
+caye caulker is a small coral island located some 15 miles off the northeastern coast of belize. the resource unit being appropriated is lobster. boundaries are drawn based on natural barriers such as the barrier reef, that lies to the east of the caribbean sea. the set of individuals who have rights to withdraw from this resource were well-defined at the time of the study. when the case was documented, the appropriators were attempting to exercise de facto closed access to the lobster fishery...

 Lawless K, Schlager E, MANCHA CISNEROS MDM